Indoor Golf Business Plan, Study, Location Tool and Start up Model

 Contrast ratio.
 This ratio evaluates image quality by measuring the difference between the brightest color and the darkest color a projector produces.
 The numbers can range between the thousands and the millions.
 The larger the contrast, the better the quality of the image.
 The higher-end projectors will sit at 3 million and above.

-Resolution.
-Digital images are measured in pixels, and for most golf simulator projectors, the resolution will be listed as either 1080p or 4K.
+Digital images are measured in pixels, and for most of the best golf simulator projectors, the resolution will be listed as either 1080p or 4K.
 Both will provide you with excellent quality, but while an image in 1080p will have roughly 2 million pixels, 4K will be over 8 million.
 The more pixels, the more detail rendered.
 But 1080p is plenty of pixelation for most golf simulators.

 Aspect ratio.
 This ratio is based on the relationship between a screen’s width and height, so an aspect ratio of 16:9 means that the width is 16 inches while the height is 9 inches.
 Just be sure your projector aspect ratio matches that of your screen and golf simulator software if you want the true-to-life picture on your Top Ten Golf Simulator Projectors